 Though the temperature gets cooler, Portland’s events scene starts heating up every November.
-Special seasonal offerings include a Thanksgiving celebration in Wine Country, the annual Portland Book Festival in downtown Portland and special shopping events.
+Special seasonal offerings include the annual Portland Book Festival in downtown Portland, special shopping events and Thanksgiving traditions.
 Read on for some of our favorite November events and things to do in Portland, or check out our full events calendar to see everything on offer.

 The Portland Book Festival

 Reinvented in 2015 as a one-day celebration, the Portland Book Festival draws more than 100 authors each year.
 The largest celebration of literature and literacy in the Pacific Northwest includes an extensive book fair, large-scale events, smaller panels, on-stage conversations, and readings, all held at and around the Portland Art Museum.